International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/CertificationScheme/Certification_Roles_and_Responsibilities.md

 The term Evaluation Facility is used throughout the document to refer both to authorized auditors for management system evaluations (i.e., participant certifications), as well as approved evaluators for product evaluations (i.e., core component certifications).
 Hence, multiple approved Evaluation Facilities will exist in the Industrial Data Space certification scheme, but in each evaluation only one Evaluation Facility will be involved.

 The flexibility of the certification approaches defined in Part 2 and 3 of this document allows for a wide range of evaluation experts to participate in the Industrial Data Space certification scheme, such as software penetration testers, common criteria specialists, ISO 27001 auditors and accounting firms.
-As such, it is fully expected that all certification levels defined in this document and therefore the needs of startup companies and SMEs as well as those of large corporations will be sufficiently addressed.
+As such, it is fully expected that all certification levels defined in this document and therefore the needs of startup companies and SMEs as well as those of large corporations will be sufficiently addressed (PLEASE CHECK).

 ## Applicant